Wolf1098/univention-corporate-server/doc/ext-delegative-administration/object-dependencies.rst

 Without these dependency permissions:

-- Network dropdowns would be empty
+- Network drop-downs would be empty
 - DNS configuration options would not be available
 - Computer group assignments would fail
 - Placement in organizational units might not work properly